Environmental disclosures, TCFD disclosures, SECR report, retail

 Carbon footprint – including Scope 3

-Due to the nature of our business, most of our carbon footprint falls outside of our direct control and is reported under our Scope 3 emissions.
-Our Scope 3 total emissions disclosure (CO2e) covers the complete lifecycle of all the products we sell, including branded items sold through LABEL and Total Platform.
-As FatFace had not yet transitioned into our warehouse for this reporting period, only sales of their products through LABEL is included.
-This extends from the production of raw materials through to the manufacture, transport, how our customers use and care for them and the eventual end of life treatment of the products we sell.
-The emissions have been estimated in line with the GHG Protocol Corporate Accounting and Reporting Standard and are based on a combination of internal data coupled with the best available public sources on CO2 emissions factors using conservative assumptions.
+Our Scope 3 disclosure extends from the production of raw materials through to the manufacture, transport, how our customers use and care for them and the eventual end of life treatment of the products we sell.
+The emissions have been estimated in line with the GHG Protocol Corporate Accounting and Reporting Standard and are based on a combination of internal data coupled with the best available public sources on CO2e emissions factors using conservative assumptions.
+Our total Scope 3 emissions are reported in the table below, together with our Scope 1 and 2 (location based) emissions.
+Our carbon reduction targets are set out on page 89.

 RS Restated from prior year.

-Task Force on Climate-Related Financial Disclosures (TCFD)
+Task Force on Climate-related Financial Disclosures (TCFD)

-Statement of compliance
+Statement of consistency

-NEXT’s climate-related disclosures are consistent with the recommendations and recommended disclosures set out in ‘Section C – All Sector Guidance’ within the Supplementary Guidance Report ‘Implementing the Recommendations of the Task Force on Climate-related Financial Disclosures’ published in 2021 of the TCFD, and in compliance with the requirements of LR 9.8.6R (UK Listing Rules).
-These disclosures set out how NEXT incorporates climate-related risks and opportunities into governance, strategy, risk management, what we are doing to reduce our environmental impact and our key metrics and targets.
+NEXT’s climate-related disclosures are consistent with the ‘Section C – All Sector Guidance’ within the Supplementary Guidance Report ‘Implementing the Recommendations of the TCFD’, and in compliance with the requirements of UK Listing Rule 6.6.6(8)(a).